jdreaver/rust-os/README.md

 ## TODO

 - Multiprocessing (use multiple CPUs).
 This needs to be done ASAP or it will be very hard to debug in the future.
+  - Linux has `NR_CPUS` as a config parameter and uses it to pre-populate static arrays.
+I like that idea.
+Can we use it to simplify per CPU data structures like the GDT and run queue?
+    - We could have a macro to create an array of atomic values `NR_CPUS` in length, and some getter/setter methods based on the current CPU's processor ID.
+      - Make sure the array is padded so we don't share cache lines.
+    - Make sure `NR_CPUS` is a `u8`, or at least matches `ProcessorID`'s underlying size.
+      - In fact, move `ProcessorID` to this file.
+    - Rename the existing `percpu` stuff to like "fast percpu" or "`GS` percpu" and use it to store the processor ID at the very least (I'm sure I'll find other uses for it)
+    - Then the `percpu` stuff that uses `gs` can just be for optimizations.
+Honestly maybe we don't even need it?
+I could see an array of atomic values being just as useful.
+Hmm.
   - Store current processor ID and maybe LAPIC ID in `percpu` variable so we don't have to ask LAPIC.
   - Per CPU scheduling:
     - Should each runqueue be a percpu var?